-The Directors are pleased to present the sixty-first annual report together with theaudited financial statements of the company for the financial year ended March 31 2017.
+The Directors are pleased to present the sixty-second annual report together with theaudited financial statements of the Company for the financial year ended March 31 2018.

 |Appropriations || || |

 Financial results for the year ended March 31 2018 are in compliance with the IndianAccounting Standards (Ind-AS) prescribed under Section 133 of the Companies Act 2013.

 The Company has a Dividend Distribution Policy in line with the SEBI (ListingObligations & Disclosure Requirements) Regulations 2015.
 The Policy is available onthe Companys website at http://www.ge.com/in/ge-td-india-limited.

 Your Directors take pleasure in recommending a dividend of 90% (H 1.80 per share) forevery equity share of face value of H 2/- each for the financial year ended March 312018.

 During the year 2017-18 Indias overall GDP growth was seen decelerating to 6.5%but is expected to rise to 7-7.5% in 2018-19.
 This is primarily due to landmark reformsundertaken by the Government in 2017.
 The transformational Goods and Services Tax (GST)was launched at the stroke of midnight on July 1 2017.
 The long-festering Twin BalanceSheet (TBS) problem was decisively addressed by sending the major stressed companies forresolution under the new Indian Bankruptcy Code and implementing a major recapitalizationpackage to strengthen the public- sector banks.